ismaelpamplona/isma.codes/posts/embarking_on_web_development_a_beginners_guide.md

 ---
-title: Getting started with web development - a guide for beginners
+title: Web development - a guide for beginners
 date: '2024-04-09'
 description: >-
   This comprehensive guide demystifies the basics of web development and provides beginners with a solid foundation to understand how the web and the Internet work, what key technologies are involved, and gives practical advice on how to get started.
 categories:
   - web
+  - web-development
   - networking
   - internet
   - infrastructure